fear + faith

 Chiaroscuro is an artistic term defined as the use of strong contrasts between light and dark, usually bold contrasts affecting a whole composition.

-This technique was especially strong in the baroque style of artists such as Caravaggio, who painted Judith Beheading Holofernes (featured above) in 1598.
+This technique was especially strong in the baroque style of artists such as Caravaggio, who painted Judith Beheading Holofernes (featured below) in 1598.
 Believe it or not, It's based on a bible story.
 Beautiful and gory.
 Spiritual and violent.

 Scott Derrickson (who is literally my favorite) said that it's almost impossible to make an amoral horror film.
 And when you think about it, he's right.
 The driving force behind horror is ultimately the conflict between good and evil.
 Light and dark.
 Sometimes external, sometimes internal, but either way it's almost always there.
 The conflict sets it all up, but the resolution, the moral of the story, is what makes or breaks it in the end.